abalam666/lifx-kinect/README.md

 ## Customization

-### Robot name : how can i change the name 'viki' to something else ?
+### Robot name : how can i change the name *viki* to something else ?

+I'm using this name for my bot, from the movie "I, Robot" ([Virtual Interactive Kinetic Intelligence](http://en.wikipedia.org/wiki/I,_Robot_(film))).
+But you can change the name with the parameter `botname`.

+I personnaly use to change the name of my bot when i want, we could create themes to speak with samples instead of microsoft text-to-speech.
+These days, it is named McFly, and it calls me Doc ^^

 ### Grammar : how can i setup the words it can recognize ?